20 BEST Things To Do In Kefalonia, Greece

 Is Kefalonia Worth Visiting?

-Many declare Kefalonia as the most beautiful Greek island.
-While this certainly subjective, there is no double that Kefalonia is stunning and absolutely worth visiting.
-You certain won’t regret adding Kefalonia to your Ionian itinerary.
+Many declare Kefalonia as the most beautiful Greek island, and after visiting nearly 25 Greek islands in the Ionian, Cyclades, and Saronic groups, I can attest that Kefalonia is one of my favorites.
+While beauty is certainly subjective, there is no double that Kefalonia is stunning and absolutely worth visiting.
+You certainly won’t regret adding Kefalonia to your Ionian itinerary.

 When is the Best Time to Visit Kefalonia?